-Many Ontario universities offer safe and inclusive spaces for lesbian, gay, bisexual, transgender, transsexual, intersexed, queer, questioning, two-spirited (LGBTTIQQ2S) individuals and allies – heterosexual friends, family relatives and anyone who supports LGBTQ people.
-They also provide supports if you need to learn more about your sexuality.
-Check out our university profiles to find out what your university offers for LGBTTIQQ2S learners.
+Many Ontario universities offer safe and inclusive spaces for lesbian, gay, bisexual, transgender, transsexual, intersex, queer, questioning and two-spirited (LGBTTIQQ2S) individuals and allies – heterosexual friends, family relatives and anyone who supports LGBTQ+ people.
+They also provide supports if you want to learn more about your sexuality.

 Career and Co-op Services

-At Career Services, you can learn more about writing resumes, preparing for interviews and searching for jobs.
-You can meet with career advisors who will review your resume, help you to prepare job applications and conduct mock interviews with you.
+At career services, you can learn more about writing resumés, searching for jobs and preparing for interviews.
+You can meet with career advisors who will review your resumé, help you prepare job applications and conduct mock interviews with you.

-A co-op placement is a work placement that’s related to your academic program.
+A co-op placement is a work placement that is related to your academic program.
 The placement gives you valuable experience working in the field.
-For most co-op programs, you need to apply during your first year of study at university.
-Check out our university profiles to see if your program offers co-op opportunities.
+For most co-op programs, you must apply during your first year of study at university.

 Accessibility services make sure that all students with disabilities are provided with the appropriate accommodations to make their academic program accessible.